 UConn Health provides the content on this website as a free resource to the global community for informational purposes only.
 This content is not intended as, and therefore should not be interpreted as, medical advice or medical opinion.
 This is not a substitute for medical services and no patient-physician relationship is formed by any use of this free service.
 Do not act or rely upon this information without seeking the advice of your physician.
 By using the services provided by UConn Health on this website, you agree to hold UConn Health harmless and waive liability for any information provided, and any decisions you may make related to this information or its use.

 Non-Discrimination Policy Statement

-The University of Connecticut does not discriminate on the basis of race, color, ethnicity, religious creed, age, sex, marital status, national origin, ancestry, sexual orientation, genetic information, physical or mental disabilities (including learning disabilities, intellectual disabilities, past/present history of a mental disorder), prior conviction of a crime (or similar characteristic), workplace hazards to reproductive systems, gender identity or expression, or other legally protected classifications in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and University policies.
-The University of Connecticut prohibits sexual harassment, including sexual violence.
+UConn Health does not discriminate on the basis of race, color, ethnicity, religious creed, age, sex, marital status, national origin, ancestry, sexual orientation, genetic information, physical or mental disabilities (including learning disabilities, intellectual disabilities, past/present history of a mental disorder), prior conviction of a crime (or similar characteristic), workplace hazards to reproductive systems, gender identity or expression, or other legally protected classifications in its programs and activities as required by Title IX of the Educational Amendments of 1972, the Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1973, Title VII of the Civil Rights Act of 1964, and other applicable statutes and UConn Health policies.
+UConn Health prohibits sexual harassment, including sexual violence.
+UConn Health also: